rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 ```

 ## Profiling
+One way of doing better and faster Exploratory Data Analysis in a very short time is to use pandas profiling.
+It basically returns and interactive report in HTML format which is quick to analyse the data.
 @Rodney maybe explain what profiling is, in a sentence or two?

 We first check the correlation of the columns to the target variable: